Subscribe Now: 1 Full Year for Only $14.95!

-I would bring pillows or towels to sit on during Fantasmic!
-We were sitting on those benches from 6 p.m. for the 7:30 p.m. show, and boy, did our rears hurt by the end!
+Bring pillows or towels to sit on.
+We were sitting on those benches from 6 p.m. for the 7:30 show, and boy, did our rears hurt by the end!

-Rain and wind conditions sometimes cause Fantasmic! to be cancelled.
-Unfortunately, Disney officials usually do not make a final decision about whether to proceed or cancel until just before showtime.
-We have seen guests wait stoically for over an hour with no assurance that their patience and sacrifice would be rewarded.
-We don't recommend arriving more than a 20 minutes before showtime on rainy or especially windy nights.
-On nights like these, pursue your own agenda until 10 minutes or so before showtime and then head to the stadium to see what happens.
+Rainy and windy conditions sometimes cause Fantasmic! to be cancelled.
+Unfortunately, Disney officials usually don’t make a final decision about whether to proceed or cancel until just before showtime.
+We’ve seen guests wait stoically for over an hour with no assurance that their patience and sacrifice will be rewarded.
+We don’t recommend arriving more than 20 minutes before showtime on rainy or especially windy nights.
+On nights like these, pursue your own agenda until 10 minutes or so before showtime, then head to the stadium to see what happens.

 Exiting Fantasmic! via the show’s single exit can be hair-raising, as this retired elementary-school teacher attests:

-It was like a cattle stampede, but at a snail's pace!
-You felt as if you were suffocating.
-Twice I almost ran over toddlers whose mothers didn't have the sense or energy to pick up their children and carry them.
+It was like a cattle stampede, but at a snail’s pace!
+Twice I almost ran over toddlers whose mothers didn’t have the sense or energy to carry them.

 Finally, a couple from Alberta, Canada, sums it up for all of us: